encoredev/encore/docs/develop/client-generation.md

 - **Go** - Using `net/http` for the underlying HTTP transport.
 - **TypeScript** - Using the browser `fetch` API for the underlying HTTP client.
 - **JavaScript** - Using the browser `fetch` API for the underlying HTTP client.
-- **OpenAPI** - A client using the OpenAPI Specification's language-agnostic interface to HTTP APIs.
+- **OpenAPI** - Using the OpenAPI Specification's language-agnostic interface to HTTP APIs.
 (Experimental)

 If there's a language you think should be added, please submit a pull request or create a feature request on [GitHub](https://github.com/encoredev/encore/issues/new), or [reach out on Slack](/slack).